Our Philosophy and Vision

 Fundamental to our teaching philosophy are the principles that underpin our approach.

-These principles include a carefully prepared learning environment, responsive respectful adults, learning together, engaging in work that is meaningful and fulfilling, belief in the absorbent mind and above all, carefully curated learning materials and a whole school attitude that values finding one's place in the world and developing the child's inner peace and depth of soul so that each individual can love, value and live life in all its fullness.
+These principles include a carefully prepared learning environment, recruiting and training responsive respectful adults, learning collaboratively together, engaging in learning that is meaningful and fulfilling, a belief in the absorbent mind, carefully curated learning materials and a whole school attitude that values finding one's place in the world and developing the child's inner peace and depth of soul so that each individual can love, value and live life in all its fullness.

 The environment